 I think their marketing just needs to be modified a bit.
 Although I wouldn’t want my kids (if any in the future) model at a young age, I don’t find the poses here to be in any way provocative.

-All I can say is parents will just have to be parents by telling their children that under-garments are meant to be worn under clothes, and it’s nobody’s business what one prefers to wear under their clothes. :Dposted almost 3 years ago
+All I can say is parents will just have to be parents by telling their children that under-garments are meant to be worn under clothes, and it’s nobody’s business what one prefers to wear under their clothes. :Dposted about 3 years ago

 I hate all these attempts at trying to sell kids things they don’t need.
 This is only going to fuel their obsession with materialism and spending money on branded clothing when they become older.
 What these companies are trying to do is find a new niche in the market to exploit, since most other ones are filled out.
 What about letting kids just be kids?
 You know, letting them spend time outside playing with their bikes and things, instead of sexualizing them when they barely understand the consequences.
-What is wrong with these people?!?posted almost 3 years ago
+What is wrong with these people?!?posted about 3 years ago

-The “lingerie” itself isn’t bad (though it’s disturbing they’re calling it lingerie!), but the styling and posing of the photos is the real problem.posted almost 3 years ago
+The “lingerie” itself isn’t bad (though it’s disturbing they’re calling it lingerie!), but the styling and posing of the photos is the real problem.posted about 3 years ago

 Well that’s a really awkward idea.
 People need to stop sexualizing everything ever.
-Sex is great but a 4 year old really should be focused on learning how to say words properly and read rather than learning about lingerie and “lounge wear”.posted almost 3 years ago
+Sex is great but a 4 year old really should be focused on learning how to say words properly and read rather than learning about lingerie and “lounge wear”.posted about 3 years ago